functionland/docs/docs/RFCs/fula-sec/encryption.md

 1. Each agent must have a generated DID address.

-2. Alice uses a unique symmetric key (sKn) for encrypting each piece of content and each file while streaming to the BOX.
+2. Alice uses a unique symmetric key (sKn) for encrypting each piece of content and each file while streaming to the Box.

 3. After the file has been successfully stored to the IPFS node, it returns the CID for each encrypted file to Alice.